Blosc/caterva-scipy21/caterva_workshop.md

 1. Background
 1. Why Caterva?
     1. Double partitioning.
-Getting and setting data
+Getting and setting data.
-    1. No data type info.
-Buffer and array protocols
+    1. No data types.
+Buffer and array protocols.
+    1. Metalayers.
-    1. Metalayers. ironArray
+1. ironArray and ironArray Community Edition
 1. **Future Work**

 +++ {"slideshow": {"slide_type": "slide"}}

 ## Future Work

-- Resize array dimensions: this will allow to increase or decrease in size any dimension of the arrays.
+- Resize array dimensions.

 - Improve slicing capabilities: currently Caterva only supports basic slicing based on start:stop ranges; we would like to extend this to start:stop:step as well as selections based on an array of booleans (similar to NumPy).

-- Provide Python wheels: this will make the installation much more easier for the user.
+- Provide Python wheels: this will make the installation much easier for the user.

-- Introduce variable-length metalayers: this would provide users a lot of flexibility to define their own metadata.
+- Support for variable-length metalayers: this would provide users a lot of flexibility to define their own metadata.

 +++ {"slideshow": {"slide_type": "slide"}}

 ## Acknowledgments

-From the Caterva team we are glad to give a big thank to:

-- SciPy for allowing us to participate in the congress.

-- The NumFOCUS foundation for sponsoring Blosc.
+The Blosc team would like to thank our sponsors:

-- Huawei for making a donation that allowed us to get started with Caterva.
+- Huawei for making a generous donation that allowed us to get started with Caterva.

+- The NumFOCUS foundation for many different.

 - ironArray SL for making a donation to finish outlining Caterva.

+Last but not least, thanks to the SciPy Conference for enabling the opportunity to introduce Caterva to the community.